 The fundamental frequency across the vowel in all synthetic stimuli decreased linearly from 120 Hz to 95 Hz.
 The speaker's voice was that of a young to middle-aged male talker.
-This was confirmed in a subsequent perception test that we carried out with 19 first language German listeners (students at the IPS, Munich) who listened to four tokens (one from each of the four continua below) and were asked to circle one of six possible age ranges (10-15 years, 15-25 years, 25-35 years, 35-45 years, 45-55 years, 55-65 years, and over 65 years).
+This was confirmed in a subsequent perception test that we carried out with 19 first language German listeners (students at the IPS, Munich) who listened to four tokens (one from each of the two continua below plus two other words that were synthesized using HLSyn) and were asked to circle one of seven possible age ranges (10-15 years, 15-25 years, 25-35 years, 35-45 years, 45-55 years, 55-65 years and over 65 years).
 The two most frequent categories chosen were 25-35 years (41% of responses) and 35-45 years (29% of responses); the mean and standard deviation of the estimated age of the synthesized voice were 36.2 years and 10.2 years.